GoogleCloudPlatform/cloud-vision/README.md

 ![status: inactive](https://img.shields.io/badge/status-inactive-red.svg)

-**This repo is being deprecated**.
-All new work can be found at a given language's repo:
+**This repo has been deprecated**.
+All new work will be found at a given language's repo:

 [C# / .NET][c#] | [Go lang][golang] | [Java][java] | [Node.js][nodejs] |